pmndrs/zustand/readme.md

 ## Fetching everything

-You can, but remember that it will cause the component to update on every state change!
+You can, but bear in mind that it will cause the component to update on every state change!

 ```jsx
 const state = useStore()